anubhajasoria/user-panel-demo/README.md

 Hi,

 Please checkout the demo task code here.
 This project has been created using Vite and the design is responsive.
+The data displayed is the dummy data stored in a local JSON file.

 Tools and Libraries I have used :